 - Cut your chicken tenderloins into small pieces and put in a bowl.
 Add cumin, garlic powder, salt and olive oil.
 Mix everything together well and let marinate for 15-20 minutes.

-- After chicken has marinated – start cooking your pepper and onions.
+- Start cooking your peppers and onions.
 Add both sliced peppers, onion, olive oil, salt and pepper to a pan on low-to-medium heat.
 Cook for 10-15 minutes.
 Stir a few times while cooking.

 - Start cooking your chicken.
-You’ll see in the video I cooked the chicken in two batches because I didn’t want to crowd the pan.
-If you crowd the pan the chicken will steam and your pan will fill with water.
+You’ll see in the video I cooked the chicken in two batches because I didn’t want to crowd the pan and create steam.
 Drizzle a little olive oil pan, put half the chicken in the pan and break up the pieces.
 Spread out the chicken and give it space.
 Cook on medium-to-high for 3-4 minutes on one side so the pieces get a good brown sear on the bottom.
 When the pieces are browned, give them a stir and use tongs to turn any pieces that need it.
-Let them cook on the OTHER side for 3-4 so they get a nice brown seat on that side too.
+Let them cook on the OTHER side for a few minutes so they get a nice brown seat on that side too.
 Again, don’t touch them just let them sear.
-Repeat the process for the remaining chicken.

 - Once all the chicken is cooked, put it in a large bowl, add the onion and pepper mixture, fresh squeezed lime juice, fresh chopped cilantro, and give it a stir.
 You could throw in some scallions here too if you’d like.
 Quesadilla filling is done!